rakarchive/medit/README.md

 # Introduction

 medit is a simple terminal text editor.
 It does not seek to replace the current terminal editors like neovim and nano.
-It is an informative side project I have been working on for gathering more information regarind how the terminal works.
+It is an informative side project I have been working on for gathering more information regarding how the terminal works.

 That said, I hope to integrate most features of a good terminal editor into medit.
 Currently, one of it's best features is extensiblility.
 I hope to document that aspect soon.